 Incorporation by Reference

-(d) The actions must be done in accordance with Dassault Service Bulletin F900-220, dated June 29, 2001; or Dassault Service Bulletin F900EX-109, dated June 29, 2001; as applicable.
+(d) The actions shall be done in accordance with Dassault Falcon 900 Service Bulletin 0232, dated March 1999; Dassault Service Bulletin F900-232, Revision 1, dated November 12, 1999; Dassault Falcon 900EX Service Bulletin 0093, dated March 1999; or Dassault Service Bulletin F900EX-93, Revision 1, dated November 12, 1999; as applicable.
 This incorporation by reference was approved by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
 Copies may be obtained from Dassault Falcon Jet, P.O.
 Box 2000, South Hackensack, New Jersey 07606.
 Copies may be inspected at the FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington; or at the Office of the Federal Register, 800 North Capitol Street, NW., suite 700, Washington, DC.

-(e) This amendment becomes effective on July 3, 2003.Start Signature
+(e) This amendment becomes effective on July 24, 2001.Start Signature

 Acting Manager, Transport Airplane Directorate, Aircraft Certification Service.

 BILLING CODE 4910-13-U